Hey there! I’m Erin.

 - I live with my husband Josh and our furbaby Punkin in Omaha, Nebraska.
 They are my favorite souls in this world.

-- Professionally I am a senior digital marketing specialist at a Fortune 1000 company.
+- Professionally I am a senior digital marketing manager at a Fortune 100 company.
 I have always loved marketing and feel lucky that I get to pursue my passion for it in so many capacities.